-The address book with all Carina offices can be found here.
+An address book with all carina offices is available here.

 When moving to Croatia, there are a variety of factors that are considered by the government when evaluating the car you are trying to import.

-When importing a car to Croatia, you must report the car to Carina (customs office) within a period of 15 days.
-Depending on where the car comes and your nationality, you are subject to several different taxes and procedures to make the car legal to drive.
+When importing a car to Croatia, you must report the car to carina (customs office) within a period of 15 days.
+Depending on where the car comes from and your nationality, you are subject to several different taxes and procedures to make the car legal to drive.

-There are 3 possible taxes you may have to pay when importing a car to Croatia.
-These taxes are:
+There are 3 possible taxes you may pay when importing a car to Croatia:

 Now, we’ll go through each type of tax to explain who must pay which tax.

-You are exempt from paying carina tax in the following situations:
+You are exempt from paying carina tax if:

-- When you move a car from an EU country
+- You move a car from an EU/EEA country

-- When Croatian citizens return to Croatia from either EU or non-EU countries
+- You are a Croatian citizen returning to Croatia from either EU/EEA or non-EU/EEA country

-- If a car is in your ownership for at least 6 months and you lived outside of the EU for a year or more.
-In this case, you will only have to pay PDV costs.
+- Car is in your ownership for at least 6 months and you lived outside of the EU/EEA for at least a year – In this case, you only have to pay PDV costs.
 As proof of using your car in a non-EU/EEA country, you must provide the car’s registration documents.

 In any other case of moving a car from a non-EU/EEA country, you have to pay carina.

 PDV is the value-added tax in Croatia, which is charged on most purchases.
-PDV is also charged on imported cars in certain scenarios.
+It is also charged on imported cars in certain scenarios.